zilishen/documentation/content/nginx/admin-guide/dynamic-modules/nginx-waf.md

 <span id="install"></span>
-## Installation Instructions
+## Installation

+1. Check the [Technical Specifications]({{< relref "../../technical-specs.md" >}}) page to verify that the module is supported by your operating system.

-1. Install the NGINX ModSecurity WAF module.
+2. Install the NGINX ModSecurity WAF module package `nginx-plus-module-modsecurity`.

    For Amazon Linux 2, CentOS, Oracle Linux, and RHEL: